On the possibility of differential-algebraic elimination of the spinor field from the Maxwell--Dirac electrodynamics: Evidence for the possibility of eliminating the spinor field from the Maxwell--Dirac electrodynamics

 The computation does not constitute a proof of global differential-algebraic elimination.
-Rather, it demonstrates that for a generic truncated jet of sufficiently high order, the linearized system for the spinor variations has trivial kernel.
-This strongly suggests that the spinor is locally determined by the electromagnetic field and its derivatives.
+Rather, it shows that, for a generic truncated jet of sufficiently high order, the linearized systems for the spinor variations and for the variations of the fourth-order time derivatives of $A^{\mu}$ have trivial kernels.
+This strongly suggests that the spinor is locally determined by the electromagnetic field and its derivatives, and the equations resulting from elimination of the spinor variables describe independent evolution of the electromagnetic field.